-about me
+About me

 EXPERIENCE

 The St. Louis Post-Dispatch [Lee Enterprises] 901 North 10th St., St. Louis, Mo.
 63101.
-[February 2013 – ] Joined the newspaper as business editor, overseeing staff of 11.
+[February 2013 – July 25, 2025] Joined the newspaper as business editor.
 Switched to metro in January 2018 to oversee enterprise, government, politics and other subjects.

-The Commercial Appeal [E W Scripps] 119 South Main, Suite 300, Memphis, Tennessee 38103 [February 2010 – February 2013] Business editor of daily, now owned by Gannett.
-[September 2009-February 2010] Independent contractor; editor of online environmental magazine for The CA, among other duties.
+The Commercial Appeal [E W Scripps] 119 South Main, Suite 300, Memphis, Tennessee 38103 [February 2010 – February 2013] Business editor of daily, now owned by USA Today Co.

 Illinois Times [Central Illinois Communications] P.O.
-Box 5256, Springfield, Illinois 62705 [October 2003 – August 2008] Editor of award-winning independent weekly, a founding member of the Association of Alternative Newsweeklies.
+Box 5256, Springfield, Illinois 62705 [October 2003 – August 2008] Editor of independent weekly, a founding member of the Association of Alternative Newsweeklies.

 The Tampa Tribune [Media General] [April 1998 – June 1999] Assistant business editor for daily, now closed.

-St. Louis Journalism Review [May 1982 – January 1986] Managing editor of monthly tabloid, now incorporated into a magazine published by the Southern Illinois University Carbondale.
+St. Louis Journalism Review and FOCUS/Midwest [May 1982 – January 1986] Managing editor of SJR, then a monthly tabloid, now incorporated into a magazine published by the Southern Illinois University Carbondale.
+Assistant editor of Focus/Midwest, a bimonthly that closed in 1983.

 07-22-1981 abortion small